Private Project

 Director Statement

-The film also shines a light on the grim realities of migrant labor, particularly the human rights atrocities committed during Qatar’s preparations for the 2022 FIFA World Cup.
-Through Mohan’s unseen yet ever-present journey, My Home delves into the exploitation, unsafe conditions, and systemic injustices that so many migrant workers endure.
+Beyond the deeply personal, My Home also confronts the hidden costs of migration, shedding light on the human rights atrocities faced by migrant workers during Qatar’s 2022 FIFA World Cup preparations.
+Through Mohan’s journey, the film reveals the stark reality of those who build nations yet remain invisible in history.
 This backdrop amplifies the sacrifices borne not only by the workers but also by the families who pay the price of these global spectacles with their longing and love.

-Visually, I wanted to capture the stark duality of emptiness and anticipation.
-The home, with its aging walls and muted colors, becomes a silent witness to their struggles.
+Visually, the film mirrors this emotional landscape—shot in a way that confines the characters within the walls of their home, evoking both sanctuary and entrapment.
 The pacing is deliberate, mirroring the slow, aching passage of time.
-Every moment—Saraswati lighting a lamp, Mohini glancing at an empty bed, Rama flipping through old textbooks—speaks to the fragility and strength of their spirits.
+A mother lighting a lamp, a wife glancing at an empty bed, a sister flipping through old textbooks—these are not just actions; they are testaments to the fragility and strength of their spirits.

-My hope is that My Home will not only evoke empathy but also spark conversations about the systemic inequalities that force families into prolonged separations and exploit vulnerable workers.
+In film school, we are often told that cinema is a reflection of society, a mirror to its realities.
+My Home is my attempt to hold up that mirror—not polished, not altered, just as I found it, as it was given to me.
+My hope is that this film will not only evoke empathy but also spark conversations about the systemic inequalities that force families into prolonged separations and exploit vulnerable workers.
 It is a love letter to the invisible strength of women and a mirror to the dreams and sorrows that define our shared humanity.

 Through this film, I invite the audience to sit with the silence, feel the longing, and reflect on the power of love and resilience in the face of absence.